Wenbintum/WWL-GPR/README.md

 ```

 #### Run task on HPC facility:
 By coupling python-interface SLURM scripts and self-contained ML tasks, now you can run these three tasks on High Performance Computing (HPC) facility.
-For instance, running task a) by given computational resource of 40 CPUs and 3 hours title with "test".
+For instance, running task a) by given computational resources of 40 CPUs and 3 hours with the title "test".
 ```bash
   python launch.py --num-cpus 40 -t 03:00:00  --exp-name test --command "python -u main.py --task CV5 --uuid \$redis_password"
 ```